virtuozzo/vap-installer-on-vhi/README.md

 ## PaaS Web Installer

 Web installer for Virtuozzo Application Platform automates all the operations required to get the PaaS.
-You just need to provide the following data before the star:
+You just need to provide the following data before the start:

 - ***System User Email*** – specify the email for the platform admin user
-- ***License Key*** – provide a license key for the business edition of the PaaS (obtained from the Support Team) via the [form](https://forms.office.com/e/4F667yc4j3))
+- ***License Key*** – provide a license key for the business edition of the PaaS (obtained from the Support Team via the [form](https://forms.office.com/e/4F667yc4j3))
 - ***Platform Entry Point IP*** – automatically obtained from the previously provided data (not editable)
 - ***Domain*** – specify the preferred domain name for the platform; use the **Custom Domain** toggle to:
   - *disabled* – provide a third-level domain name for the default DNS zone with an automatic delegation
   - *enabled* – specify your custom domain (requires [manual delegation](https://www.virtuozzo.com/application-platform-ops-docs/dns-zones-delegation/) to the platform entry point IP, it will be verified before starting the installation)
-- ***Install Monitoring*** – enable if you want to configure default integration with the Zabbix monitoring system (disable to configure monitoring manually)
+- ***Install Monitoring*** – enable if you want to configure default integration with the Prometheus monitoring system (disable to configure monitoring manually)

 ![VAP web installer](images/14-vap-web-installer.png)